Find a Law Firm

 Find an Approved Solicitor on the Bank of Scotland Conveyancing Panel

-Do I need to attend the offices of the Bank of Scotland conveyancing panel solicitor to execute the legal charge?
-If so, I will appoint a lawyer who conducts conveyancing in Bristol so that I can attend their offices when needed.
+Do I need to have a meeting at the offices of the Bank of Scotland conveyancing panel solicitor to execute the mortgage deed?
+If so, I will instruct a firm who offer conveyancing in Liverpool so that I can attend their offices if necessary.

 I have decided to exercise my right to buy my property off the council.
 I have a mortgage agreed with Bank of Scotland.
-Conveyancing is not something I have any knowledge of.
+Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with Bank of Scotland you will need to appoint a solicitor on the Bank of Scotland conveyancing panel.